CasparvdBroek/BLEtoMQTT/README.md

 ## Introduction
  Android foreground service to provide a bidirectional bridge between BLE devices and an MQTT broker.
 A Setup.json file defines MQTT parameters and BLE MAC addresses to scan for.

- The app has been used on Samsung S9, S9+ and Galaxy Tab A. Running android 10 and 11.
+ The app has been tried on Samsung S9, S9+ and 'Galaxy Tab A'.
+Running Android 10 and 11.
 ## Installation
+Clone repository and open in Android IDE.
+Build apk and install on your device.
+Using an Android file manager create a new directory in the user root called 'ble2mqtt' (/mnt/sdcard/ble2mqtt) in which to place the setup.json file.

+Go in to Settings->App->BLEtoMQTT and grant location and file privileges

-## Setup.json
+## setup.json
 ## Privileges
 ## Problems
 The code is lite on error trapping or user warnings.
 Initial problems are likely due to